Rewilding update Summer 2025

 Kev on Wikipedia

 Bird-wise, the breeding of stonechat and whitethroat continues and goldcrest breeding in the central part of the site has been recorded for the first time.
-There’s been a new visitor to Sharpham too, with the first sighting of cuckoo on the rewilding land.

 Other bird biodiversity gains on the rewilding fields include a dozen or so curlew roosting on the lowest part of Lower Brick Meadow.